adriangb/community/rfcs/20200902-pickle-for-keras.md

 Supporting Pickle will enable wider usage in the Python ecosystem because ecosystems of libraries depend strongly on the presence of protocols.
-See "[Pickle isn't slow, it's a protocol]" for more detail (notably, this post focuses on having an efficent Pickle implementation for PyTorch).
+See "[Pickle isn't slow, it's a protocol]" for more detail (notably, this post focuses on having an efficient Pickle implementation for PyTorch).
 Without these protocols, it's necessary for each library to implement a custom serialization method.
 For example, Dask Distributed has a custom serialization method for Keras at [distributed/protocol/keras.py].